ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT3: Optionally, specify the encoding of 'pub\_keys\_repos' if the default is not used (see {{gid-post}}).

-* OPT4: Optionally, specify policies that instruct clients to retain unsuccessfully decrypted messages and for how long, so that they can be decrypted after getting updated keying material.
+* OPT4: Optionally, specify policies that instruct clients to retain messages and for how long, if they are unsuccessfully decrypted, or not possible to decrypt due to the lack of the necessary keying material (see {{update-keys}}).
+This makes it possible to decrypt such messages after getting updated keying material.

 * OPT5: Optionally, specify the behavior of the handler in case of failure to retrieve a public key for the specific node (see {{gid-post}}).